 Contact information for BIS’s overseas ECOs can be found at: https://www.bis.doc.gov/index.php/enforcement/oea/eco

 Under the Export Administration Regulations (EAR) (15 C.F.R.
-Parts 730 – 774), a license is required to export, re-export, or transfer (in-country) certain controlled items to end-users in China.
+Parts 730 – 774), a license is required to export, reexport, or transfer (in-country) certain controlled items to end users in the PRC.
 See the Commerce Control List in Supplement No. 1 to Part 774 of the EAR for item-specific information.
-U.S. exporters are required to obtain an End-User Statement from China’s Ministry of Commerce (MOFCOM) for license applications involving items on the Commerce Control List (CCL) valued at over $50,000.
+U.S. exporters are required to obtain an End-User Statement from the PRC’s Ministry of Commerce (MOFCOM) for license applications involving items on the Commerce Control List (CCL) valued over $50,000.
 In certain circumstances, an End-User Statement may be required for transactions of a lower dollar value.
 (15 C.F.R. § 748.10).
 U.S. exporters also must provide the Export Control Classification Number (ECCN) for any CCL export destined to China in its Automated Export System filing, regardless of whether a license is required for export.

-Generally, the licensing policy for China is to approve items for civil end use to civil end-users.
-In addition to the license requirements for items specified on the CCL, there are additional restrictions on items listed in Supplement No. 2 to Part 744 of the EAR if you have knowledge that those items are intended, entirely or in part, for a military end-user or end-use.
-In addition, a license is required for any item subject to the EAR if you have knowledge that the items are intended, entirely or in part, for a military-intelligence end-use or end-user (MIEU), or if a U.S. person, wherever located, is providing any ‘support’ as defined in § 744.6(b) to an MIEU.
+Generally, the licensing policy for the PRC is to approve items for civil end use to civil end users.
+In addition to the license requirements for items specified on the CCL, there are additional restrictions on items listed in Supplement No. 2 to Part 744 of the EAR if you have knowledge that those items are intended, entirely or in part, for a military end user or end use.
+In addition, a license is required for any item subject to the EAR if you have knowledge that the items are intended, entirely or in part, for a military-intelligence end use or end user (MIEU), or if a U.S. person, wherever located, is providing any ‘support’ as defined in § 744.6(b) to an MIEU.
 Similarly, there are licensing requirements for any item subject to the EAR where you have knowledge that the item will be used for certain weapons of mass destruction- (WMD) related end uses, or if a U.S. person, wherever located, is providing any ‘support’ as defined in § 744.6(b) for certain WMD end uses.
 These license applications generally are reviewed with a presumption of denial.
-See Parts 742 and 744 of the EAR for additional license review policies and end-use and end-user controls.
+See Parts 742 and 744 of the EAR for additional license review policies and end use and end user controls.
 Additional party-based license requirements also exist and generally apply to all items subject to the EAR; these parties are included on the U.S. Government Consolidated Screening List.

-Exporters are urged to checklists identifying specific parties (persons, companies, and entities) that are under U.S. government sanctions or for whom export licenses or other authorization may be required.
-Information on these lists, which include the Entity List, Denied Persons List, Unverified List, Military End-User List, Specially Designated Nationals and Blocked Persons List, and Debarred List, is available on the BIS website at https://www.bis.doc.gov/index.php/policy-guidance/lists-of-parties-of-concern.
+Exporters are urged to check lists identifying specific parties (persons, companies, and entities) that are under U.S. government sanctions or for whom export licenses or other authorization may be required.
+Information on these lists, which include the Entity List, Denied Persons List, Unverified List, Military End-User List, Specially Designated Nationals and Blocked Persons List, and Debarred List, is available on the BIS website.
 Exporters who engage in unauthorized transactions with listed parties may themselves become subject to administrative and/or criminal penalties.

 Validated End-User Program

-Additional information about the export controls administered by BIS may be obtained from BIS’s website (www.bis.doc.gov), or by contacting one of BIS’s counseling desks or BIS Export Control Officers at the U.S. Commercial Service, U.S. Embassy Beijing.
+Additional information about the export controls administered by BIS may be obtained from BIS’s website, or by contacting one of BIS’s counseling desks or BIS Export Control Officers at the U.S. Commercial Service, U.S. Embassy Beijing.